SB 1 Programs At-A-Glance

 Adaptation Planning Grants

-Funding is available for local adaptation planning grants to support actions at the local and regional levels that advance climate change efforts on the transportation system.
+Funding is available for local adaptation planning grants to support actions at the local and regional levels that advance climate change efforts on the transportation network.

 SB 1 provides funds for the University of California (UC) campuses and California State University (CSU) campuses currently performing transportation research.
 UCs receive $5 million annually and CSUs receive $2 million annually for transportation research.